mathworks/matlab-azure-devops-extension/overview.md

 ### Install MATLAB
 Install the latest MATLAB release on a Linux-based Microsoft-hosted agent.
 Specify the task in your pipeline YAML using the `InstallMATLAB` key.

-You can use this task only for public projects that utilize Microsoft-hosted agents.
+Currently, this task is available only for public projects and does not include transformation products, such as MATLAB Coder and MATLAB Compiler.

 ## Contact Us
 If you have any questions or suggestions, please contact MathWorks&reg; at [continuous-integration@mathworks.com](mailto:continuous-integration@mathworks.com).